cakephp/chronos/docs/en/2-4-upgrade-guide.rst

 Carbon aliases removed
 ----------------------

-When chronos was started Carbon had no active maintainers.
-We included compatiblity aliases in chronos to help users migrate from the un-maintained carbon library to chronos.
-Presently, carbon has active maintainers and we no longer feel the need to provide shims.
+When Chronos was started Carbon had no active maintainers.
+We included compatiblity aliases in Chronos to help users migrate from the unmaintained Carbon library to Chronos.
+Presently, Carbon has active maintainers and we no longer feel the need to provide shims.

 No longer extending DateTime
 ----------------------------

-Historically chronos has extended PHP's ``DateTime`` classes.
+Historically Chronos has extended PHP's ``DateTime`` classes.
 This has proven to be problematic especially for date classes.
-While chronos will not extend PHP's datetime classes or implements the ``DateTimeInterface``, if a method does not emit a deprecation in 2.4.0 it will continue to work in 3.0.
+While Chronos will not extend PHP's ``DateTime`` classes or implements the ``DateTimeInterface``, if a method does not emit a deprecation in 2.4.0 it will continue to work in 3.0.

 To adapt to this change before upgrading to 3.0 replace references to PHP's